 - Fair market compensation is set in advance and does not take volume or value of referrals into account.

 - Arrangements are commercially reasonable.

 Determining fair market value should be done before a physician enters into any contractual relationship or transaction, and with the assistance of attorneys with experience in the field.
 At Hendershot, Cowart & Hisey, P.C., we leverage our extensive experience counseling a range of providers throughout the country to evaluate circumstances, obtain comparable benchmark data, and work with specially qualified experts or appraisers when necessary, and determine FMV for the unique circumstance involved.
 Establishing a FMV range of compensation not only facilitates regulatory compliance, it can also help professionals and providers with establishing base salaries for employment.

 Stark Law exceptions and other safe harbors are known for their complexity, subjectivity, and for being subject to intensive scrutiny.
 More than one exception can apply to compensation arrangements, and even relationships that appear reasonable and fair to the parties involved may not be consistent with fair market value under the law.
 This is why working with experienced legal counsel is immensely important whenever medical professionals a contemplating relationships and arrangements subject to regulatory oversight.

-At Hendershot, Cannon & Hisey, P.C., our award-winning lawyers have the depth of experience to help a range of health care professionals ensure regulatory compliance with various laws and reduce their exposure to violations.
+At Hendershot, Cowart & Hisey, P.C., our award-winning lawyers have the depth of experience to help a range of health care professionals ensure regulatory compliance with various laws and reduce their exposure to violations.
 In addition to proactive counsel when drafting contracts, we also have the experience to represent clients on an immediate and responsive basis should they already face allegations of waste, fraud, or abuse.